senixus/recipe-app/README.md

 yarn install
 ```

-After installing all dependencies, you can run app.
+After installing all the dependencies, you can run the app.

 ```
 npm start